andybp85/clean-code-workspace/chap14/README.md

 The upshot is, I leaned how to use the debugger, and how print a stack trace from a Java exception (which I added to the driver).
 I also learned that Java will throw a null pointer exception if a method with a return type tries to return null, as the `getInt` method was before everything was in place.

+### Let's look at the whole picture again

+No code with this one, just my thoughts so far.
+One thing I've been thinking is how close the functions-do-one-thing principle is to the much-vaunted (by me) functional programming principle that a function body can only be one expression.
+(Of course, the thing I like about FP langs is that it's the only way possible, and in langs like Java and JS  there's more than enough rope to hang yourself, the next programmer who has to work on it, the whole project, etc.)
+Clean code is clean code.

+One thing I'll admit is that (and remember I typed this whole thing from the book, no copy-paste) I get in principle how the schema is parsed, but I couldn't give you the exact execution off the top of my head - in fact, when I was running the debugger, I was actually getting lost in those parts of the code.
+It's a lot of string splitting and for loops, and my brain just goes, "Okay, we know what the input is and if we look at the next function we'll know what comes out, so this does that and if we need to figure out how later we'll just come back".
+This, I would actually say, is one of the goals of clean code in a real project environment.
+However, I do feel as though the parts of the app that are hazy made debugging harder.
+This also isn't helped by everything being in one big class still, but hopefully we'll fix that soon.

+I would also like to write some tests for this, because I think I can see pretty well what to check.
+But, since Bob doesn't give us the tests (or say we should write them), I'm going to hold off in the interests of keeping this repo as close to the book as possible.